cosmos/gravity-bridge/module/x/gravity/spec/04_messages.md

 ### MsgLogicCallExecutedClaim

-This informs the chain that a logic call has been executed.
-This message is submitted by bridge validators when they observe a event containing details around the logic call.
+When a logic call is executed by the Gravity.sol Ethereum contract, an event is emitted by the contract.
+When validators observe this event, they send this message.

 +++ https://github.com/althea-net/cosmos-gravity-bridge/blob/main/module/proto/gravity/v1/msgs.proto#L215-221

 This message will fail if:

 - The validator submitting the claim is unknown
 - The validator is not in the active set